LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 Graded assignment scores are recorded in Canvas.

 1. Review the student's work
-   1. Work will be in repl.it classroom or github
+   1. Work will be in GitHub Classroom
-   1. A live demo may also be required depending on assignment instructions
+   1. A live demo from the student is required
-   1. When in repl.it classroom, you will need to click *Mark complete* if the code meets all requirements
+   1. When in GitHub Classroom, you will see a green check if the code meets all requirements or a red x if the code does not.
-   1. If the solution comes with a rubric, use the rubric to double check that the student's solution meets all of the requirements.
+   1. Rubrics are in the assignment's GitLab README file of the assignment repo.
+Use the rubric to double check that the student's solution meets all of the requirements.
 If something is missing, do NOT use the rubric as feedback.
 Tell the student directly what elements are missing.
 1. Enter grade in Canvas
    1. If the code meets the requirements, then mark the assignment complete in Canvas
    1. More about feedback in the [feedback section](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev/wiki/Grading-and-Student-Progress#feedback)